rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 `F` is the parameter we care about here; not `T`.
 Given that `spawn` uses `FnOnce`, it's probably what we want as well, given that we're eventually passing something to `spawn`.
-In addition, we have a `Send` and `'static` bound, which also makes sense: we need `Send` to transfer something from one thread to another, and `'static` becuase we don't know how long the thread will execute.
+In addition, we have a `Send` and `'static` bound, which also makes sense: we need `Send` to transfer something from one thread to another, and `'static` because we don't know how long the thread will execute.
 Let's modify `execute` to have these bounds:

 ```rust